nathanielltaylor/trend-map/README.md

 - [X] Trends stored in database for 20 minutes

 #### Sentiment analysis
-- [ ] By topic
+- [X] By topic
-- [ ] By location
+- [X] By location
-- [ ] Overall on homepage*
+- [ ] Overall analysis on homepage*
 - [ ] Visualized on heatmaps*

 ##### Original Icon Design Credits
-"trend" by Daouna Jeong from the Noun Project.
-"trend" by Ryo Sato from the Noun Project. "hashtag" by juan manjarrez from the Noun Project.
-"hashtag" by matthew hall from the Noun Project.
-"Location" by Creative Stall from the Noun Project.
-"Target" by luc vega from the Noun Project.
+"trend" by Daouna Jeong. "trend" by Ryo Sato. "hashtag" by juan manjarrez. "hashtag" by matthew hall.
+"Location" by Creative Stall.
+"Target" by luc vega.
+"Smile", "displeased", and "Sad" by Golden Roof.
+All from the Noun Project.